pettni/pdf-abstraction/README.md

 ### TODO

- - Convert old examples (lti, ADHS, RSS18) to new format
+ - Convert old examples (RSS18) to new format
  - Base class for policies, solvers return subclasses
  - Competing types of value iteration:
     * [x] sparse tables (for MDPs)